Polly Trottenberg

-Polly Ellen Trottenberg (born March 16, 1964) is an American politician and government official who is serving as Deputy Secretary of Transportation under Pete Buttigieg since April 14, 2021.
+Polly Ellen Trottenberg (born March 16, 1964) is dean of New York University's Wagner Graduate School of Public Service.
+She was previously an American government official who served as Deputy Secretary of Transportation under Pete Buttigieg from 2021 to 2025, and as the acting administrator of the Federal Aviation Administration from June 2023 to October 2023.
 She previously served as commissioner of the New York City Department of Transportation from 2014 to 2020.

 Early life and education

-Trottenberg was born in Boston and grew up in Pelham, New York and Cambridge, Massachusetts.
-She earned a Bachelor of Arts degree in history from Barnard College in 1986 and a Master of Public Policy from the John F. Kennedy School of Government.
+Trottenberg was born in Boston and grew up in Pelham, New York, and Cambridge, Massachusetts.
+She earned a Bachelor of Arts degree in history from Barnard College of Columbia University in 1986 and a Master of Public Policy from the John F. Kennedy School of Government.

 Career

 Early career

 During the Obama administration, Trottenberg was the Under Secretary of Transportation for Policy, helping develop the Transportation Investment Generating Economic Recovery grant program.

 Trottenberg also served as a transportation policy adviser for Senators Chuck Schumer, Barbara Boxer, and Daniel Patrick Moynihan, in addition to holding positions with the Port Authority of New York and New Jersey and the nonprofit Building America's Future.